Sayf-01/Good-or-Bad-Tennis-day-predictor/README.md

-# Male or Female predictor - Data Science Project
+# Good or Bad Tennis day predictor - Data Science Project

 I found a Data Science project through a github repo, which directed me towards this video [1].
 I'm aiming to first learn through project based work, to get a better grasp about Data Science.
 #